Maxpy226/Multihack/README.md

-Use the Prepare Ip logger function in Multihack to auto copy the logger and config file to the multi hack folder.
+Use the Prepare Ip logger function in Multihack to auto copy the logger and config file to the \output directory.
 You can get there by selecting "Hacks" in the menu.

-Then go into the loggersettings.json file and copy the webhook url into the URL key.
+Then go into the output directory,l then open the loggersettings.json file and copy the webhook url into the URL key.

 Now it's ready.